See explanation below

 The Hypothetical Model for Information Storage

-For the storage of information regarding amino acid sequences in peptides, an intermediary molecule was required, which must have corresponded to a simplified version of a tRNA (as mentioned above).
-This proto-tRNA is assumed for the development of the first cell.
-The use of DNA as the carrier of genetic information is presumed to occur at a later stage (its stability under the conditions of hydrothermal disruption zones would not be assured).
+For the storage of information on amino acid sequences in peptides, a mediating molecule must have been required that corresponded to a simple version of a tRNA (see above).
+This proto-tRNA is assumed in the model presented here for the development of the first cell.
+The use of DNA as the carrier of genetic information is assumed to have occurred at a later stage, since its stability under the conditions of hydrothermal disturbance zones would not have been sufficient.

 The Onset of Information Storage

-In the simple proto-tRNA sketched above (Fig. 8), the base adenine with the base sequence CCA is positioned exactly at the tip of the unpaired strand.
-The acceptor arm can penetrate the membrane due to the hydrophobicity of the adenine and thus comes into contact with the hydrophobic amino acids (Fig. 11).
-A linkage at the 2'-OH position of the terminal ribose in the context of the geyser cycle is now possible.
+In the simple proto-tRNA outlined above (Fig. 7), the adenine base is positioned precisely at the tip of the strand that is unpaired in this model, owing to the base sequence ACC.
+The acceptor arm can penetrate the membrane due to the hydrophobicity of adenine, thereby coming into contact with hydrophobic amino acids (Fig. 11).
+Under these conditions, linkage at the 2′-OH position of the terminal ribose becomes possible within the geyser cycle.

 Fig. 11 Variation in Penetration Depths of the Acceptor Arm into the Membrane Depending on the Hydrophobicity of the Anticodon